ming1993li/mingli/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
- # I was a visiting scholar in [VISLab](https://zhang-vislab.github.io) at [Worcester Polytechnic Institute](https://www.wpi.edu) from Nov.
-2019 to Apri.
-2021 and my supervisor is [Prof. Ziming Zhang](https://zhang-vislab.github.io/people/).
-Before that, I worked as a RA at [UNC Chapel Hill](https://www.unc.edu) from Aug.
-2018 to Oct.
-2019.
-My research interests lie in computer vision and deep learning, especially in person/vehicle re-identification, Multi-Targets-Multi-Cameras (MTMC) tracking and self-supervised visual learning.
 ---
 # <i class="fa fa-cog fa-spin fa-fw"></i> About me #
 * I will join National University of Singapore for my Ph.D. study from Fall 2021 with a four year's fellowship.
 My research interests lie in computer vision and deep learning, especially in person/vehicle re-identification, self-supervised visual learning, and domain generalization.

 * I was a visiting scholar in [VISLab](https://zhang-vislab.github.io) supervised by [Prof. Ziming Zhang](https://zhang-vislab.github.io/people/) at [Worcester Polytechnic Institute](https://www.wpi.edu) from Nov.
 2019 to Apr.
 2021.
 Before that, I worked as a RA supervised by [Prof. Dinggang Shen](https://scholar.google.com/citations?user=v6VYQC8AAAAJ&hl=zh-CN) at [UNC Chapel Hill](https://www.unc.edu) from Aug.
 2018 to Oct.
 2019.
-I graduated with a Master degree from [School of Electronics Engineering and Computer Science](https://eecs.pku.edu.cn/Home/HOME.htm) at [Peking University](http://english.pku.edu.cn) in July 2018.
-And I received my Bachelor degree from School of Electric Engineering of [Xidian University](https://en.xidian.edu.cn/index.htm) in July 2015.
+I graduated with a Master degree from [School of EECS](https://eecs.pku.edu.cn/Home/HOME.htm) at [Peking University](http://english.pku.edu.cn) in July 2018.
+And I received my Bachelor degree from School of EE of [Xidian University](https://en.xidian.edu.cn/index.htm) in July 2015.

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##